 Treatments have been limited and those that are available focus on symptom management, rather than targeting the root cause of the disease.

-Our initial focus is in the spinal cord-related disorders, beginning with adrenomyeloneuropathy (AMN).
+Our initial focus is on spinal cord-related disorders, beginning with adrenomyeloneuropathy (AMN).

 Our vision is to enhance our understanding of the origin and management of spinal cord-related disorders where therapeutic DNA has the potential to treat these debilitating illnesses.

 AMN is a progressive and debilitating neurodegenerative disease caused by alterations in the ABCD1 gene.
 These genetic changes disrupt the function of spinal cord cells and other tissues.

 AMN is characterized by loss of mobility in adulthood, incontinence, debilitating pain, and sexual dysfunction, which all affect quality of life.

 Symptoms of AMN typically begin in men between the ages of 20 and 30.
 Women can experience symptoms later in life.